-Today we share an update on the planning underway at Westchester Community College to continue remote classes for the fall 2020 semester.
+Today we share an update on the planning underway at Westchester Community College for Spring 2021 semester classes.

 We are committed to your success.
-We want all continuing students to register for fall classes.
+We want all continuing students to register for spring classes.
 We want you to remain engaged and stay on track with your goals.
-And we are excited to welcome new and visiting students this fall.
+And we are excited to welcome new and visiting students this spring.
 We are doing everything possible to support your goals.

 Here are the key facts about the plan:

 - A majority of classes will be synchronous, meaning they will take place in real-time and are conducted entirely through remote/online environments.
 Students will be required to meet online with their instructor and join their classmates in a course at specific times listed in the class schedule.

 - Some classes will be asynchronous, meaning there are no scheduled meeting times; rather, learning takes place online and course materials will be accessible via Blackboard, where students may learn at times convenient to them via pre-recorded video lessons, power points and/or readings.

 - A limited number of classes, such as labs in Nursing, Respiratory Care, Radiologic Technology and Engineering, will be offered on-site, because they require access to specialized labs and equipment.
 Those classes will be conducted with social distancing protocols, following room capacity charts for all rooms.